firebird631/siis/README.md

 --------

 * Initially developped for Linux, but should work on Window or MacOSX
-* Traditionnals and crypto markets brokers (traders) are supported
+* Traditionnals and crypto markets brokers for trading are supported
-    * Binance
+    * Binance (margin planned)
     * Bitmex
     * IG
     * 1broker (obsolete)
     * Help for others are welcome :-)
-* Some others data-source in way to gets prices/volumes data
+* Some others source of prices/volumes data fetchers
    * HistData (only to import manually downloaded files)
    * AlphaVantage (WIP)
    * Tiingo (WIP)
-* Fetching OHLC and ticks history data in a PostgreSQL or MySQL database
+* Fetching of OHLC and ticks/trades history data in a PostgreSQL or MySQL database
 * Multiples instances can run at the same time
 * Many strategies and markets can run on a same instance (tested with 100+ markets on a single instance)
 * Connection with API key (open-source you can check than yours API keys are safe with SiiS)